Chapter 6: Multiple Qubits and Entanglement

 The $|00\rangle$ term is unchanged (control is 0), but the $|10\rangle$ term becomes $|11\rangle$ (control is 1, so target flips).
 The result is something remarkable: a state that cannot be written as a product of two individual qubit states.
 This is entanglement, and we will explore it deeply in the next section.

-Why CNOT is fundamental
+Why CNOT is fundamental.

 The CNOT gate is to multi-qubit computing what the Hadamard gate is to single-qubit superposition.
 It is the primary mechanism for creating correlations between qubits.
-Together, single-qubit gates and the CNOT form a universal gate set - any quantum computation can be decomposed into these building blocks.
+Together, single-qubit gates and CNOT form a universal gate set - any quantum computation can be decomposed into these building blocks.

 6.3 Entanglement: Spooky But Real